ianalexis/RealViewOn/README.md

    2. Go to the Device Manager and search for the GPU under Display Adapters.
    3. Open the GPU properties and copy the name of the device under the Details tab.
    4. ✍️ Enter the device name into the program and press Enter.
-4. 🤖 AUTO - A `.reg` file will be generated that can be manually checked prior to execution to enable RealView 📝.
+4. 🤖 AUTO - A custom `.reg` file will be generated📝.
-5. 🧑✨ MANUAL - Execution of the `.reg` file.
+5. ✨ MANUAL - Execution of the `.reg` file.
    1. 🕵️ OPTIONAL - Review (with any text editor) the `.reg` file.
    2. 🚀 MANUAL - Execute the `.reg` file by double clicking on it.